RunestoneInteractive/thinkcspy/_sources/GeneralIntro/ThePythonProgrammingLanguage.rst

 .. image:: Figures/compile.png
    :alt: Compile illustration

-Many modern languages use both processes.
-They are first compiled into a lower level language, called **byte code**, and then interpreted by a program called a **virtual machine**.
-Python uses both processes, but because of the way programmers interact with it, it is usually considered an interpreted language.

 There are two ways to use the Python interpreter: *shell mode* and *program mode*.
 In shell mode, you type Python expressions into the **Python shell**, and the interpreter immediately shows the result.
 The example below shows the Python shell at work.